A Guide to Natural-Looking Wig Customization

 This process involves several techniques that wig specialists use to erase any tell-tale signs of a wig.
 From altering the hairline to matching the lace to your skin tone, each step is designed to achieve a flawless, undetectable finish.
 Whether you’re new to wigs or have worn them for years, understanding what goes into customization can help you communicate exactly what you want and find a piece that makes you feel completely comfortable and yourself again.
 It’s the difference between wearing a wig and owning your look.

-What Does Customization Involve?
+What Does the Customization Process Involve?

 Customization involves a few key techniques that make a world of difference.
 A stylist will often start by plucking the hairline with tweezers.
 This thins out the dense, factory-made hairline to create a softer, more natural gradient of hair.
 They might also use a hot comb to flatten the hair at the top of the wig, so it lays down just like natural hair would.
 Finally, styling small, wispy baby hairs along the hairline can help blend the wig's edge for an even more realistic finish.
 These steps are what give our human hair medical wigs that truly seamless look.